 The personal statement can be no more than 4,000 characters or 47 lines.
 For advice on what to consider including please see our personal statement tips.

-All Undergraduate courses available for 2019 entry can be found on the Warwick Undergraduate webpages.
+All Undergraduate courses available for 2024 entry can be found on the Warwick Undergraduate webpages.
 Unfortunately the Undergraduate Admissions Service is not able to offer advice on the suitability of courses or whether or not you are likely to receive an offer prior to submitting an application.
 The Warwick website and department pages in particular contain specific information about courses.
-You should start your search at the course listings at the link above.
+You should start your search via the course listings at the link above.

 Unfortunately as a University we are unable to make comments on which subjects individuals should take/drop.
-We would advise you check the entry requirements for the course you are interested in at our Warwick Undergraduate webpages.
+We advise you check the entry requirements for the course you are interested in at our Warwick Undergraduate webpages.

 In some circumstances it may be possible to change your course.
 Please submit your request in writing to Undergraduate Admissions for consideration.

 You are able to change your replies within 14 days from initially responding via the UCAS Hub.
 After this period you will need to contact the Universities involved to request their permission to change your replies.
 You will also need to contact UCAS Customer Experience Centre.
 Please note that a change to replies is not guaranteed.